nduytg/home-docker-registry/README.md

 sudo install minikube-darwin-amd64 /usr/local/bin/minikube

 # Start minikube with virtualbox driver, wait for 5mins
+# And why we use virtualbox driver, but not docker driver will be explained below
 minikube start --driver=virtualbox

 # Check if the cluster is up and running